pbinkley/rcb-manual/sections/14-conclusion.md

 The present generation should not be surprised at the conclusion that a technological revolution has in it the seeds of a cultural revolution.
 Such may indeed be true in this instance.
-The cultural revival of the small town as against the monopoly of the metropolis, and the democratization&nbsp;{%- include pagebreak.html canvas=372 -%}&nbsp;and "deprofessionalization" of scholarship are on the horizon which seems to lie ahead.
-And these things, themselves, accord with other elements of our social and economic prospects---notably the possible decline in the centralization of population in cities and the development of a&nbsp;{%- include columnbreak.html canvas=372 col=2 -%}&nbsp;new leisure in the hands of a well-educated people.
+The cultural revival of the small town as against the monopoly of the metropolis, and the democratization {% include pagebreak.html canvas=372 %} and "deprofessionalization" of scholarship are on the horizon which seems to lie ahead.
+And these things, themselves, accord with other elements of our social and economic prospects---notably the possible decline in the centralization of population in cities and the development of a {% include columnbreak.html canvas=372 col=2 %} new leisure in the hands of a well-educated people.
 The same technical innovations that promise to give aid to the research worker in his cubicle may also lead the whole population toward participation in a new cultural design.